yevmel/linux-vm-tools/README.md

 # How to use the repo
 Onboarding instructions for Ubuntu can be found on the [repo wiki](https://github.com/Microsoft/linux-vm-tools/wiki/Onboarding:-Ubuntu).

+(!)
+Do not forget to set _EnhancedSessionTransportType_:

+   Set-VM -VMName VM_NAME -EnhancedSessionTransportType HvSocket

 # FAQ
 Frequently Asked Questions for this repo can be found on the [repo wiki](https://github.com/Microsoft/linux-vm-tools/wiki/FAQ).